 There are a lot of things that you think you know when you have your second child.
-You have some idea of what labor, delivery, and recovery will be like.
+You know what labor, delivery, and recovery will be like.
 You know about all the things that no one talks about – I’m looking at you hemorrhoids.
 You’ve been through teething and introducing foods.
-All those big milestones the first few years happen so quickly and if you’re anything like me you’re thinking this whole raising kids thing is not so bad.
+All those big milestones in the first few years happen so quickly, and if you’re anything like me, you’re thinking this whole raising kids thing is not so bad.

-Potty Training, no problem right?
-I’ve done this before, how hard can it be to get this other tiny person to use the potty…correctly?
-Piece of cake.
+Potty Training is no problem, right?
+I’ve done this before.
+How hard can it be to get this other tiny person to use the potty correctly?
+It’s a piece of cake.

 That’s when my motherhood reality check hit me smack dab in the face.
 Here are my potty training takeaways this second time around.